BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

  - *Environmental variables are preceded by `$`*

 ## Exercises

-#### Practice makes perfect!
-Complete the following exercices with the shell.
-We're going to be working with a dataset from https://swcarpentry.github.io/shell-novice/setup.html.
-Click on this link, and navigate to the section download files.
-Download shell-lesson-data.zip, unzip it, and move the file to your Desktop.

 **Exercise 1**
 Starting from `/Users/amanda/data`, which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?